PROGRAMS & INITIATIVES:

-- HOPE BOOTHS NAAC Hope Booth is a one stop Resource Center where one can learn how to attend mortgage counseling, homebuying assistance workshops, enroll in utility bill savings, gain energy upgrade awareness, register for micro and small business growth technical assistance, and an outreach center for broadband adoption efforts.
+- HOPE BOOTHS – NAAC Hope Booth is a one stop Resource Center where one can learn how to attend mortgage counseling, homebuying assistance workshops, enroll in utility bill savings, gain energy upgrade awareness, register for micro and small business growth technical assistance, and an outreach center for the FCC Robo-Calling Tips & Complaints center as well as a center for broadband adoption efforts.

-- BROADBAND ADOPTION Outreach in our Hope Booths at Island Pacific Supermarket stores reach 5 million multilingual residents.
+- BROADBAND ADOPTION – Outreach in our Hope Booths located in supermarket stores reach 5 million multilingual residents.
 The project expects to increase household adoption of broadband in these high priority, low income communities by more than 133,000 households.

-- LOAN MODIFICATION Clients that are struggling with their mortgage loans are able to speak to housing counselors about their hardship situation and come up with solutions to tap into available options to remain in the home or plan the best exit strategy.
-Recent modifications amount to 750 thus far.
+- LOAN MODIFICATION – Clients that are struggling with their mortgage loans are able to speak to housing counselors about their hardship situation and come up with solutions to tap into available options to remain in the home or plan the best exit strategy.

-The National Asian American Coalition strives to help homeowners, small businesses, and the community.
-The NAAC has been a leader in helping homeowners fight foreclosures, secure principle and interest mortgage reductions, and gain greater corporate accountability.
+- The National Asian American Coalition strives to help homeowners, small businesses, and the community.
+The NAAC has been a leader in helping homeowners fight foreclosures during the housing crisis and beyond.
+It helped secure principal and interest mortgage reductions, and gain greater corporate accountability.
 In the past year the NAAC has worked with a variety of regulators, lawmakers, and corporate leaders to push for continued reforms in these areas and to represent the interests of the growing Asian American and minority populations.
 The NAAC has continued to fight Governor Brown’s refusal to obey the court order that the NAAC won for the return of $331 million to homeowners in distress in California.
-Since the victory in the court last year, the NAAC has worked to bring attention to the delay in receiving these funds and pushed publicly to get this funding back to the homeowners who need it.
-The NAAC has developed a partnership with 20 Island Pacific Supermarkets to create cutting-edge consumer complaint centers that allow community members to have a direct line of communication to regulators.
+Since the victory in court in 2015, the NAAC has worked to bring attention to the delay in receiving these funds and pushed publicly to get this funding back to the homeowners who need it.
+The NAAC has Hope Booths located in several Asian supermarkets in the Bay Area, Sacramento and Southern California to create cutting-edge consumer complaint centers that allow community members to have a direct line of communication to regulators.
 Thanks to strong relationships with leaders at regulatory agencies such as the FCC, FTC, SEC, CFPB, and many other agencies, the NAAC is in the unique position of providing constituents with an efficient way for their concerns to be heard.